People's Park (Guangzhou): People's Republic of China

-After the Communist Party of China defeated the Kuomintang to establish the People's Republic of China in 1949, the park was renamed as People's Park.
+After the Chinese Communist Party defeated the Kuomintang in the civil war to establish the People's Republic of China in 1949, the park was renamed as People's Park.
 In 1999, the government demolished the wall that enclosed the park and various buildings attached to it, making the park completely open.

 The park has become a popular meeting place for local homosexuals.
 On 25 August 2009, after police crackdown on gay meeting places in Guangzhou, about 100 gay men publicly protested in the park in defense of gay rights.
 According to Human Rights Watch, the protest is hailed as a milestone in the history of LGBT rights in China.

 On 1 August 2010, during the Guangzhou Television Cantonese controversy, hundreds of people gathered in the park to protest the proposal to increase Mandarin programming at the expense of Cantonese.
 The government considered the demonstration illegal and arrested more than 20 people for "questioning".
 The government eventually backed down from the proposed restriction in Cantonese broadcasting.